kixelated/moq-rs/README.md

 ## Setup

+You'll need [Rust](https://rustup.rs/) to build the project (duh).
+The different crates have their own requirements.

-### Certificates
+### moq-relay

+#### Certificate

 Unfortunately, QUIC mandates TLS and makes local development difficult.
 If you have a valid certificate you can use it instead of self-signing.

 Use [mkcert](https://github.com/FiloSottile/mkcert) to generate a self-signed certificate.
-Unfortunately, this currently requires Go in order to [fork](https://github.com/FiloSottile/mkcert/pull/513) the tool.
+Unfortunately, this currently requires [Go](https://golang.org/) to be installed in order to [fork](https://github.com/FiloSottile/mkcert/pull/513) the tool.
+Somebody should get that merged or make something similar in Rust...

 ```bash
 ./dev/cert